 - Instances in which a bond (bill) issuer, borrower, counterparty, or custodian violates their contract, experiences bankruptcy or liquidation, or otherwise fails to uphold their contractual obligation to discharge debt liabilities, resulting in the risk of losses;

-- Instances in which a bond (bill) issuer, borrower, counterparty, or custodian violates their contract, experiences bankruptcy or liquidation, or otherwise fails to uphold their contractual guarantee liabilities, resulting in the risk of losses;
+- Instances in which a bond (bill) issuer, borrower, or counterparty’s guarantor violates their contract, experiences bankruptcy or liquidation, or otherwise fails to uphold their contractual guarantee liabilities, resulting in the risk of losses;

 - Instances in which the underlying instrument of a financial product experiences weakened credit or has its credit rating reduced, or in which the issuance contract of a financial product is violated, resulting in the risk of losses.

-The Company and its subsidiaries set separate credit risk management systems based on their respective risk attributes:
+The Company and its subsidiaries set separate credit risk management mechanisms based on their respective risk attributes:

-- Credit authorization risk: Using a credit rating or credit scoring model to classify and manage credit authorization cases and strengthen the credit risk measurement system, in order to increase credit asset quality; using an early warning system to integrate with the middle-term management platform, and immediately initiating post-authorization credit management and response measures, in order to reduce potential losses from credit risks.
+- Credit authorization risk: Using a credit rating or credit scoring model to classify and manage credit authorization cases and strengthen the credit risk measurement mechanism, in order to increase credit asset quality; using an early warning mechanism to integrate with the middle-term management platform, and immediately initiating post-authorization credit management and response measures, in order to reduce potential losses from credit risks.

 - Financial transaction credit risk: in order to effectively integrate the Company and its subsidiaries' financial transaction credit risk distribution pattern, closely monitor any changes to the financial transaction credit exposure of the Company or its subsidiaries, the Company has not only implemented internal credit rating systems and credit risk classification and management to effectively evaluate and control financial transaction credit exposure, but has also established a credit early warning system and notification procedures to effectively respond to credit incidents.